Black Friday SaleFINAL HOURSBook & Save Now

 Paphos

 Arrive at Phaphos airport and meet our driver for a transfer to Drouseia (incl.).
 This is a small typically Cypriot village on the edge of the Akamas Peninsula, on the Laona plateau.
 It has many old stone houses bearing traditional architecture such as carved doors and wooden windows and narrow winding streets.
 There are two coffee shops, as well as two small supermarkets/kiosks and some good tavernas, normally open on weekends in winter.
 The church of Agios Epifanios is in the centre, where you can also explore the ancient monastery of Agios Georgios Nikoxilitis on the eastern side.
 In the nearby village of Ineia, only a mile away, there is a Sea Turtle museum, that opened in 2023, well worth a visit.
 From Drouseia you can see all the way across to the Troodos Mountains and, looking north you can see Chrysochou Bay, the town of Polis and Latchi harbour.
 Looking west, there are stunning views of the Akamas Peninsula.
-Accommodation: The Droushia Heights Hotel offers accommodation for 4 nights.
+Accommodation: You will stay in a very comfortable hotel in Drousheia for 4 nights.
 It is found on the north edge of the village, offering excellent views towards Chrysochou Bay from its infinity pool and terrace.
 All rooms are ensuite.

 Meals: Nil